XxMohamedxX867/Brain-Tumor-Classification-Segmentation-Models/README.md

 - **Visual analysis**: Side-by-side comparison of original and segmented images
 - **Quantitative metrics**: Tumor area percentage and pixel count

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - TensorFlow and Keras for deep learning framework
 - Streamlit for web application framework
 - Medical imaging community for datasets and research

-## 📞 Contact

-For questions and support, please open an issue on GitHub.

 ---